SRDdev/YouTube-Llama/Readme.md

 5. **Open a pull request.**

-Refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ## License

 This project is licensed under the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.) - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-We would like to express our gratitude to the creators of Local Llama2 for providing a powerful tool for question-answering tasks.